 Since the late 1990s successive governments have placed higher education at the centre of efforts to increase productivity and global competitiveness.
 Today, nearly half of young people (49%) go onto university – just shy of the New Labour’ government’s 50% target.
 But nearly half again (49%) of graduates do not go on to graduate jobs within 5 years.
-Analysis by the Centre for Progressive Policy, a new think tank, finds that every year over 92,400 graduates would have been better off choosing a technical education route rather than going to university.

 Faced with large debts and the uncertainty of the post-Brexit labour market, students are getting wise to substandard degrees, demanding to know more about the quality of university courses and their likely career prospects.
 The government has acknowledged the need for greater transparency in the recent launch of its post-18 education review: “when some [courses] clearly cost more than others and some have higher returns to the student than others,” said Damian Hinds, Education Secretary, “it is right that we ask questions about choice and value for money.”